Javascript library

 const accounts = await session.getAccountsByParticipantId(user.keyPair.pubKey);

 For SingleSig and MultiSig account descriptors, participant ID is pubKey.
-Therefore this function allows to search for accounts by pubKey.
+Therefore this function allows searching for accounts by pubKey.

 The difference between getAccountsByParticipantId